How to slice a list in Python

 Common errors and challenges

-Even with its simple syntax, slicing has a few common pitfalls that can lead to unexpected results and bugs in your code.
+Even with its simple syntax, list slicing has a few quirks that can trip you up if you're not careful.

 Remembering that the end index in [start:end] is exclusive